rapidsai/ucx-py/docs/source/ucx-intro.rst

 Client
 ------

 For Sockets, on the client-side we connect to the established host/port combination and send data to the socket.
-Whereas in UCX-Py, the client-side is a bit more interesting.  ``create_endpoint``, also uses a host/port combination to establish a connection, and after an ``Endpoint`` is created, ``hello, world`` is passed back an forth between the client an server.
+Whereas in UCX-Py, the client-side is a bit more interesting.  ``create_endpoint``, also uses a host/port combination to establish a connection, and after an ``Endpoint`` is created, ``hello, world`` is passed back and forth between the client an server.

 +------------------------------------------------------+----------------------------------------------------------+
 | UCX                                                  | Python Sockets                                           |